Heathers: The Musical: Off-Broadway

-Heathers: The Musical's 2014 Off-Broadway run was generally received well by critics and audiences alike.
+Heathers: The Musical's 2014 Off-Broadway production was generally received well by critics and audiences alike.
 The musical was praised for staying true to the film while still having its own original additions to the storyline.
 The score and choreography of the musical were also given praise.

 The musical, however, was criticized for the length and its characters not living up to the cast of the original movie.
 It has also been criticized for taking the dark themes of the source material and sanitizing them with bubbly music and cartoon-like characters.

 Marilyn Stasio, writing for Variety, wrote, "[S]easoned industry pros could pick up a few tips on the Do's and Don'ts of adapting material from this smartly executed musical treatment of 'Heathers.'"
 She praised the lyrics but was not a fan of the music, writing: "Even at their giddiest, the lyrics never dumb down the characters singing them.
 Wish we could say the same for the music, which is brassy and blah and sounds nothing like the music that made the 80s."

 The Hollywood Reporter's David Rooney stated: "Does the acidic comedy gain anything from being turned into a cartoonish pop musical?
 Hell, no. But as an extension of the movie's wicked pleasures, this version has its silly charms, as demonstrated by the rowdy response of the predominantly young audience.
 It's not exactly very — to borrow from Heather-speak — but for insatiable fans it might almost be enough, and the tacky high school-style staging seems somehow appropriate."

 The musical got two out of five stars from The Guardian's Alexis Soloski, who wrote: "The off-Broadway adaptation of the 1988 Winona Ryder/Christian Slater teen movie is sunny and snarky, but the dark subject matter calls for something more wicked."
-But Elisabeth Vincentelli of the New York Post gave it four out of five stars, writing "The first act moves briskly as director Andy Fickman and his cast wring every last comic drop out of the script and songs...
+Elisabeth Vincentelli of the New York Post gave it four out of five stars, writing "The first act moves briskly as director Andy Fickman and his cast wring every last comic drop out of the script and songs...
 The production nearly derails in Act II, having killed off its antagonists.
 The film had the same problem, but here the sweetened worldview saps the grand finale of its effectiveness.
-Still, seeing “Heathers” onstage is a joy."
+Still, seeing 'Heathers' onstage is a joy."

 Kyle Anderson of Entertainment Weekly was harsher, giving the musical a C− rating: "Heathers: The Musical misses just about everything that made the film great, making it not only a colossally disappointing adaptation of a beloved property but also a generally unpleasant theater experience."